 In the scenario shown below, average morbidity rates increase by 10% in all future years.
 This scenario is not a part of the quarterly update.
-These are the results of the bi-annual calculation per September 30, 2021.
+These are the results of the bi-annual calculation per September 30, 2022.

-Scenario Change to Solvency ratio 10% increase in Morbidity Rates -/- 33%
+Scenario ratio in Scenario 10% increase in Morbidity Rates -/- 46% and the California

 Expected future benefits to policyholders increase markedly.
 As a result, the value of obligations to policyholders increases and the value of Own Funds declines.
 The SCR will also increase, as the total risk exposure increases in line with the increase in future benefits to policyholders.
-In total, the Solvency ratio declines by 33% points.
+In total, the Solvency ratio declines by 46%-points.